valu-digital/npm-packages/README.md

 Monorepo of open source npm packages by Valu Digital.

 ## Community Users❗️

 Although these are open source we are not resourced enough to properly support "community users" – those not working for Valu Digital.
 You are free to use these packages and even open issues here, but it is very likely that we don't have the time and resources to act on them.
 Same goes for PRs.
 Feel free to hard fork the packages.

 ## Publishing

 The repo contains a Github Workflow which makes it very easy to create and update the packages.
 It just requires `build` and `test` package.json scripts.
 Do not use prepublish scripts.
 The workflow will run the build before publishing.
+There's no need for additional initialization steps for new
+packages: Just create new package directory under `packages/` and you are ready to go.

+**Use `@valu/` namespace for all new packages**

 When a package is ready for publishing just run the `release.sh` from the package directory.